Johnny Marr: The Cribs (2008–2011)

 Marr joined the Cribs in 2008, after meeting Gary Jarman when they were both in Portland, Oregon.
 In 2009 they recorded the album Ignore the Ignorant, which was released on 7 September that year and peaked at No. 8 on the UK charts.
-Marr has said the album is "as good as anything I've done"..
+Marr has said the album is "as good as anything I've done".

 In April 2011 it was confirmed that Marr would no longer be part of the band.
-Marr, who had been understood to officially leave the band in January, released a statement in which he affirmed that he would be working on solo material "over the next year or so."
+Marr, who had been understood to officially leave the band in January, released a statement in which he affirmed that he would be working on solo material "over the next year or so".

 Marr returned to play with the Cribs during the second of two special Christmas shows at Leeds Academy on 19 December 2013.

 Further session work and solo albums (2011–present)

 In the late 2007, Marr's daughter Sonny performed backing vocals on the track "Even a Child" on Crowded House's album Time on Earth, on which her father Marr played guitars.
 He played a large role in making the score for the 2010 science-fiction/drama film Inception, which was written and directed by Christopher Nolan.
 Using a 12-string-guitar, he produced repetitive, simple melancholic tones that became a character theme for the protagonist, played by Leonardo DiCaprio.
 "I kept coming up with this phrase 'churned-up,'" Marr said, "You've got this character who all the way through the film has this underlying turmoil."
 Longtime Nolan collaborator, composer Hans Zimmer, penned the soundtrack.
 Marr has been working since 2007 with Fender to develop and design his own guitar.
-American Songwriter writes that "Fender had to modify their manufacturing process due to some of Marr's changes, but it will still sell for around the same price as other American-made Fenders."
+American Songwriter wrote that "Fender had to modify their manufacturing process due to some of Marr's changes, but it will still sell for around the same price as other American-made Fenders."

 On 25 February 2013, Marr released his début solo album, The Messenger, in the UK through Warner Bros. and on 26 February in the US through Sire.
 The album was preceded by the single "Upstarts", released in the UK on 18 February 2013.
 Marr recorded music for the film The Amazing Spider-Man 2 with Hans Zimmer, Pharrell Williams, Michael Einziger and David A. Stewart.

-His second solo album, entitled Playland, was released on 6 October 2014.
+Marr's second solo album, entitled Playland, was released on 6 October 2014.
 He also announced a worldwide tour around the release of the "Playland" album that commenced in the UK on 13 October 2014.
 The album's lead single was "Easy Money".
 In October 2014, Marr appeared as a guest musician for Hans Zimmer at his two concerts, Hans Zimmer: Revealed, at London's Hammersmith Apollo.
 In December 2014, Marr announced the cancellation of the remainder of his US tour, in support of Playland, due to a close family illness.
 In January 2016, Marr announced new and rescheduled dates as part of his West Coast 'California Jam' tour, which took place in the US throughout February and March 2016.